AndreasOpedal/cilsg/submission/README.md

 ## Notebooks

 Notebooks are meant to give the user a better understanding of the code implemented in *src/*.
-Their goal is to provide the mathematical background, clarify the code, and creating plots to better illustrate how the algorithm learns the weights.
+Their goal is to provide some mathematical background, data visualization, a clearer code, and plots to better illustrate how algorithms carry out the optimization.
-Notebooks are not meant however to perform cross-validation, as it would be quite time-consuming.

 ## Reproducing the final model